phalcon-orphanage/docs/en/reference/phql.rst

 Using Raw SQL
 -------------
-A database system could offer specific SQL extensions that aren't supported by PHQL, in this case, a raw SQL can be appropiate:
+A database system could offer specific SQL extensions that aren't supported by PHQL, in this case, a raw SQL can be appropriate:

 .. code-block:: php